See below for the practice GDPR Privacy Notice.

 As a young child I developed alopecia due to music exam anxieties, and as a young athlete training long hours in swimming, cross-country running and pistol-shooting for the triathlon, suffered with painful knee joints, and dealing with a level of hypermobility.

 I rowed for university and discovered through yoga, how inflexible I had become after years of training with no stretching and how much it helped my body awareness, and ability to relax.

-When I moved to Leicester, I discovered the Alexander Technique which stopped my neck pain and talking therapies made a great deal of difference to my anxiety and stress as a secondary school teacher.
+When I moved to Leicester, I discovered the Alexander Technique which stopped my neck pain and talking therapies made a great deal of difference to my anxiety and stress as a secondary school teacher and FE lecturer.

 I am a great advocate of exercise and activity as the key to feeling great and maintaining good health.
 There is so much evidence that movement is medicine.
 Often the best thing.
 We are designed to move!

 I am a keen cyclist, collie walker and lover of the great outdoors.
 I also enjoy singing and playing guitar at music sessions.